 A journey is underway … a journey of understanding that is changing the conversation about refugees … a journey that will make every refugee feel welcome in their new country, and every citizen a welcoming friend.
 For people of good will in cities and towns nationwide, this journey has become a movement.

-Join NYU Washington, DC in collaboration One Journey for a film screening of Salam Neighbor, an award-winning film and campaign to connect the world to refugees.
+NYU Washington, DC in collaboration with One Journey hosted a film screening of Salam Neighbor, an award-winning film and campaign to connect the world to refugees.
 Immerse into the life of a Syrian refugee through the journey of Chris and Zach as the first filmmakers allowed to be registered and given a tent inside of a refugee camp.

 Producer: Salam Darwaza